mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 ---
 layout: post
 title: "CKAD Exam Guide"
 date: 2020-04-25 22:12:46 -0500
+description: "In October 2019, I passed the Certified Kubernetes Application Developer (CKAD) exam.
+In this post, I would like to share some resources and tips to help people to pass the exam."
 ---

-# CKAD Email Guide

-After preparing for 1 month, I passed the Certified Kubernetes Application Developer (CKAD) exam in October 2019.
-In this post, I would like to share some resources and tips to help people to pass the exam.

 ## What is Kubernetes?